Parker Waichman Alonso, LLP - www.statutes-of-limitations.com

 IOWA

-years for claims against state, requires written notice to State Appeal Board within those 2 years.
-Suits against state of Iowa not barred, but notice of claim must be given in two years.
+2 Years for claims against state, requires written notice to State Appeal Board within those 2 years.

 KANSAS

-2 years in which to file notice of claim.
-SOL is 2 years but municipality involved or agency has 120 days to deny.
-Subject to several statutory exceptions.
-Sovereign immunity abolished.
+Abolished.
 State liable for damages caused by negligent or wrongful act or omission of government employee acting within scope of employment.
 Certain immunities remain.
 Medical malpractice for municipalities same as for private defendant.
 Government damage capped at $500,000 unless insurance for greater amount.
-No punitive damages against municipalities
+No punitive damages against municipalities.

 KENTUCKY